Azure-Samples/Machine-Learning-Operationalization/documentation/getting-started.md

 It is recommended to start with a local deployment, validate that your model and code work, then deploy to a cluster for production scale use.

+Next, you need to set up the environment.
 The environment setup is a one time task.
 Once the setup is complete, you can re-use the environment for subsequent deployments by setting your environment for deployment (see below for more detail).

 **NOTE**: The following items when completing the environment setup: